• Home

 How much money is Sony losing on smartphones?

 Sony’s Mobile Communications (MC) business generated 6% of the company’s revenues in the first three quarters of 2018.
-However, its revenue tumbled 32% year over year during that period, making it Sony’s worst-performing business by a wide margin.
+However, its revenue tumbled 32% yearly, making it Sony’s worst-performing business by a wide margin.

-However, the real problem with Sony’s MC business is its lack of profits.
+However, Sony’s MC business’s real problem is its lack of profits.
 During the first nine months of 2018, the MC unit posted an operating loss of 56.1 billion yen ($510 million), compared to an operating profit of 17 billion yen a year earlier.
 It was the only major Sony business unit that reported an operating loss.

 Therefore, it’s easy to see why some analysts think Sony should exit the smartphone market.
 After all, it would be arguably smarter to allocate that spending toward its gaming business, which has been struggling with decelerating growth as the current console cycle matures.